 Town closed the game out with sumptuous ease.
 For the last 10 minutes they kept the ball calmly and could have had another were it not for Gray's miss-cued cross which looked for late substitute Jon Shaw who was free in the box.

-Two wins in a week for Buckle's side who travel to Lincoln City next Saturday in search of a third win in a row.
+Two wins in a week for Buckle's side who travel to Lincoln City next Saturday in search of a hat-trick of back to back wins.